compat-project/QCG-PilotJob/docs/installation.rst

 Installation
 ============

-The QCG PilotJob Manager requires Python version >= 3.6.
+QCG-PilotJob Manager requires Python version >= 3.6.

 Optionally the latest version of *pip* package manager and *virtualenv* can be insalled in user's directory by following commands: